The Spooks of Bottle Bay: Characters

-Duchess of Dingledale - Played by Steve Nallon.
+Duchess of Dingledale – Played by Steve Nallon.
 Royalty who visited prestigious events in Bottle Bay.
 She awarded prizes at the Bottle Bay Dog Show and the Talent Show on the pier, and also attended the party on the Galleon, where Sybil attempted to steal her diamonds.

-Bella Butler - Played by Heather Tobias - Bella owns The Happy Plaice, the fish and chip shop in Bottle Bay.
+Bella Butler – Played by Heather Tobias – Bella owns The Happy Plaice, the fish and chip shop in Bottle Bay.

-Lucy Spook - Played by Heather Tobias - Lucy is Sally's best friend, who lives in the antique shop.
+Lucy Spook – Played by Heather Tobias – Lucy is Sally's best friend, who lives in the antique shop.

-Nancy Spook - Played by Nigel Plaskitt - Nancy is an Irish spook who lives in the launderette, who often babysits for Baby Spook whilst Sally is at nightschool.
+Nancy Spook – Played by Nigel Plaskitt – Nancy is an Irish spook who lives in the launderette, who often babysits for Baby Spook whilst Sally is at nightschool.

 Daphy Played by Steve Nallon.
 Another Spook character.
 She is bright pink and wears a pair of green glasses and is very well-spoken.
-Daphy lives with Tommy at the Sea View Guest House, were Sidney lived with his dog Maxi.
+Daphy lives with Tommy at the Sea View Guest House, where Sidney lived with his dog Maxi.

-Damask the Highwayman - Played by Nigel Plaskitt - The ghost of a Highwayman, whom Sally encounters in series one.
+Damask the Highwayman – Played by Nigel Plaskitt – The ghost of a Highwayman, whom Sally encounters in series one.
 He unwittingly foils Cedric's plan to steal millions of pounds from Sybil.

-Brenda Drain - Played by Heather Tobias - Sid's girlfriend.
+Brenda Drain – Played by Heather Tobias – Sid's girlfriend.

 Other spooks include Bed Bug Willy Spook (Ian Allen) and the School Master (Nigel Plaskitt) spook who led the night school that many of the younger ghosts attended.
 Captain Patch, (Nigel Plaskitt) one of the many spooks who haunted the galleon moored in the harbour, was called upon by Sally and Fred in order to stop Sybil from stealing the Duchess of Dingledale's (Steve Nallon) diamonds.

 Other residents of Bottle Bay have also appeared in various episodes, including the Punch and Judy man, Bill, who performs on the pier; the Bottle Bay hairdresser, whose salon was invaded by Sybil in an attempt to find out where Sidney was living; and PC Twopence, the Bottle Bay police officer.